canonical/opensearch-operator/docs/how-to/upgrade/recover-from-rollback.md

 OpenSearch does not support rolling back to a previous version.
-If a unit has already been upgraded, performing `juju refresh` to a previous revision will result in OpenSearch failing to start on that unit.
+If a unit has already been upgraded, performing `juju refresh` to a previous revision might result in OpenSearch failing to start on that unit.
 In this case, a manual recovery is required.
 Follow the steps in this section to restore the cluster to a healthy, operational state.